RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/PingPong.rst

     addr_2 = 0x41220000;
     addr_3 = 0x41210000;

-This is how we define dual port.
-Second port is shifted by 0x0008.
+This is how we define dual ports.
+The second port is shifted by 0x0008.

 .. code-block:: c